-In the first week-long stage, the campus will only see students with performance-based, laboratory-based or other classes requiring hands-on learning will be back in physical classrooms, which would see about 5,000 students on campus at its peak, according to Robbins.
+In the first week-long stage, the campus will only see students with performance-based classes, laboratory-based classes or other classes requiring hands-on learning back in physical classrooms, which would see about 5,000 students on campus at its peak, according to Robbins.

 “This will allow us to more control the environment, and we will see how in-person modality is working and how we might improve over that first week,” Robbins said.

 In the second week, Robbins said approximately 14,000 students would be back in classrooms and will include classes of less than 30 students and flex in-person courses.